clerical-ui/clerical/README.md

     }
 };

 // 3.
-Create the ClericalApp
+Create the ClericalComponent

 const c = new ClericalComponent();